celiac disease testing

 Many people face the tough choice of doing the gluten challenge or not.
 If you have concerns, definitely talk about them with your doctor.

-However it’s important to note that just because you have the gene does not mean you have celiac.
-It just means you have the potential to develop it.
+However, know that just because you have the gene does not mean you have celiac.
+Having the celiac genes just means you have the potential to develop it.

 Celiac Blood Tests

 Celiac disease testing involves blood tests.
 These blood tests are a used to screen individuals for celiac.
 These celiac blood tests are also referred to as celiac panels.